 - May develop blisters or ulcers

-- Medicines that calm down the immune system, such as cyclosporine (in severe cases)
+- Medicines that calm down the immune system (in severe cases)

 - Lidocaine mouthwashes to numb the area and make eating more comfortable (for mouth sores)

-- Topical corticosteroids (such as clobetasol) or oral corticosteroids (such as prednisone) to reduce swelling and lower immune responses
+- Topical corticosteroids or oral corticosteroids to reduce swelling and lower immune responses

-- Vitamin A as a cream (topical retinoic acid) or taken mouth (acitretin)
+- Vitamin A as a cream or taken by mouth

-- Dressings placed over skin medicines to protect from scratching
+- Dressings placed over your skin with medicines to keep you from scratching

-- The skin or mouth lesions change in appearance
+- Your skin or mouth lesions change in appearance

-- The condition continues or worsens even with treatment
+- The condition continues or gets worse, even with treatment

 - Your dentist recommends changing your medicines or treating conditions that trigger the disorder